OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-14.md

 As for your children whom you said would be taken as plunder, I will bring them in to enjoy the land you have rejected.

 ## Numbers 14:32
-But as for you, your bodies will fall in this wilderness.
+However, your bodies will meet their end in this wilderness.

 ## Numbers 14:33
 Your children will be shepherds here for forty years, enduring the consequences of your unfaithfulness, until the last of your bodies lies in the wilderness.